Adding instances to the protected subnet

 /assets/configset/baseconfig specifies a VIP on port 80 and a VIP on port 443 with a policy that points to an internal load balancer.

-In FortiOS 6.2.3 any VIPs created on the master will not sync to the slave units.
+In FortiOS 6.2.3 any VIPs created on the primary instance will not sync to the secondary instances.
 Any VIP you wish to add must be added as part of the baseconfig.

 The following illustrates adding a basic unmanaged Instance group into the protected subnet and internal load balancer.